 5. Discussion.
-In section 4 we proposed methods to check whether a coarse quantity (such as the integral of $g(u, u_x, u{xx}, \ldots, u_x^{(p'')})$) is conserved without knowledge of the coarse evolution equation.
-The obvious question that arises is, how do we know which g to check?
+In section 4 we proposed methods to check whether a coarse quantity (such as the mass corresponding to the coarse density $q(u, u_x, u{xx}, \dots, u_x^{(N'')})$ ) is conserved, without knowledge of the coarse evolution equation.
+The obvious question that arises is, How do we know which q to check?
 The path that we suggest here, in the equation-free setting, is to examine the consequences of conservation laws.
 For example, consider the conservation of (linear) momentum.
-An equivalent statement, through Noether's theorem [22], is the existence of translational invariance.
+An equivalent statement, through Noether's theorem [21], is the existence of translational invariance.
 If we numerically establish the latter, then we can claim the former.
-Let us then consider initial conditions to the available integrator which are shifts of an original profile (e.g., $u(x - x_0)$, $u(x - (x_0 + \epsilon))$, $u(x - (x_0 + 2\epsilon))$, etc.).
+Let us then consider initial conditions to the available integrator which are shifts of an original profile (e.g., $u(x-x_0), u(x-(x_0+\epsilon)), u(x-(x_0+2\epsilon)),$ etc.).
 Then if we time evolve the problem, using our microscopic time-stepper, and the equation is translationally invariant, upon reaching the integration reporting horizon we can backshift the profile (by the original shift amount).
-If all backshifts provide an identical profile, we can conclude translational invariance and hence linear momentum conservation.
+If all back-shifts provide an identical profile, we can conclude translational invariance and hence linear momentum conservation.
 An additional note of caution is that the examination of such consequences is relevant when Noether's theorem applies and hence when there is an underlying Lagrangian/Hamiltonian structure in the problem (we discuss separately the issue of Hamiltonian nature below).
-Notice, however, that modulo the proviso of the system being Hamiltonian, this methodology can be used to test for additional dynamical invariants; e.g., the invariance with respect to phase of the evolution of a field can be related to norm invariance, etc.
+Notice, however, that modulo the proviso of "Hamiltonianity"; this methodology can be used to establish additional dynamical invariants; e.g., the invariance with respect to phase of the evolution of a field can be related to norm invariance, etc.